Jeremy-Duval-PhD/Brain_Tumor_MRI_Dataset/docs/docs/notebook_EDA.md

 # Notebook EDA

-The notebook is here as a space to explore data and protrotype the prediction model.
+The notebook is here as a space to explore data.

 **Project goal :** using magnetic resonance imaging (MRI) data, detect the presence of tumors and classify them.